zoidyzoidzoid/awesome-ebpf/readme.md

 -   [ply](https://wkz.github.io/ply/) A small but flexible open source dynamic tracer for Linux, with features similar to the bcc tools, but with a simpler language inspired by awk and dtrace.
+-   [bpfd](https://github.com/genuinetools/bpfd) Framework for running BPF
+    programs with rules on Linux as a daemon.
+Container aware.

 ## Tutorials